Sainan/Utopia/README.md

 Compiled hello.ul    22,8 KB
 ```

-And as the interpreter and compiler increase in size, the "compiled hello.ul" stays identical!
+Clang could optimize away a lot of redundant code, but unforunately, the interpreter is still present in the binary, and as more opcodes are added, even if they are unused, "compiled binaries" get bigger.
+However, it might still be possible to help clang understand which opcodes are (un)used at a later time.

-In theory, this now only needs devised a syntax that is somehow consistent, explicit, and minimal all at the same time, be implemented along with thousands of built-in APIs, and finally be used in the real world.
+In fact, it might be possible to introduce compilation without clang and many other things "at a later time," however, I don't even think interpreted languages are necessarily imperfect, but being able to interpret **and** compile Utopia code is a nice bonus, and I think with that, the leitmotif of "the perfect language" in my mind is obvious: "it works the way you want it to."

-That is still no easy task, but at least it seems achievable in comparison to my idea of "a truly perfect language," and with how good clang is at optimizing, maybe this "truly perfect language" isn't even necessary, and maybe my frustration with existing languages and their tooling will make me actually take Utopia beyond proof-of-concept.
+Of course, devising a syntax and implementing it along with thousands of built-in APIs all while following that motto is going to be very challenging, but I don't see my frustration with existing languages and their tooling going away anytime soon, so, "hold my beer." ;D